 As you see in the screenshot above, I am going to take a risk, and pass all of my Spades into Deckard's hand.
 My hope is that he will be able to flush out the Queen onto the low man.
 If he has the Queen, I hope he has enough supporting spades to feel safe keeping it for any number of tricks, until he can place it with assurance on a trick being taken by hitchBOT.

 It's a risk for me since I'll be void in Spades.
 If I take the lead and play a club or diamond, and the person holding the Queen is void in that suit, they may put the Queen on that trick.
-Deckard and Rosie should be motivated not to give me the Queen, since it doesn't give points to the low man, but you cannot always trust that people will resist doing this.
+Deckard and Rosie should be motivated to avoid giving me the Queen, since it doesn't give points to the low man, but you cannot always trust that people will resist doing this!
 Newer Hearts players can be quick to drop the Queen no matter where it lands, just to get it out of their hands.

 Watch the video below to see what happened during the trick.